GOP lawmakers floated for Trump’s Supreme Court opening

 Scott and Gowdy are close friends who have dinner together several nights a week.
 They also wrote a book about their friendship, “Unified,” that was released earlier this year.

-Gowdy led the congressional investigation into Hillary Clinton’s handling of the Benghazi attack in Libya and more recently disputed himself from Trump’s characterization of the Russia probe into election interference as “spygate.”
+Gowdy led the congressional investigation into Hillary Clinton’s handling of the Benghazi attack in Libya and more recently distanced himself from Trump’s characterization of the Russia probe into election interference as “spygate.”

 Fellow lawmakers are rooting for their Capitol Hill colleagues.
 Sen. Marco Rubio, R-Fla., told reporters last week he was personally hoping Trump chooses Lee.
 “He’d be great,” Rubio said.